mars0i/masonclj/doc/general/ABMsInClojure.md

 editing of parameters, a hexagonal grid, inspection of agents during a run, and plots of model variables and agent variables during a run.

-I'm not aware of anything written in Clojure that's designed from the perspective of agent-based modeling per se.
+I'm not aware of anything written in Clojure that's designed as an agent-based modeling library per se.
 However, there are other sorts of frameworks available in Clojure that can be used for agent-based modeling.
-Others
-have pointed out the following libraries that seem worth investigating, although I haven't done so.
-The first library, for example, includes tools for discrete event simulation, which is very close cousin of agent-based modeling---to some extent, the difference may be only a matter of emphasis.
+As I hear about them, I'll list libraries here that might be worth investigating for agent-based programming, even if I haven't done so.
+For example, some of the libraries below include tools for discrete event simulation, which as I mentioned above, is closely related to agent-based modeling.
+Some of these are written primarily for JVM-based Clojure, some for Clojurescript, and some for both dialects.

 * [spork: Spoon's Operations Research Kit](https://github.com/joinr/spork)
 * [DSim](https://github.com/helins/dsim.cljc)